August 1, 2020

 "Beginning Glass Fusing with Micro-kilns" classes are almost always available.
 The "pop-up" model I used over the summer was great fun, and my students walked away with jewelry they are proud of.
 You can, too.

 Consider a Pop-Up class as a gift.
 I guarantee you a unique, creative time.
 SEATING IS LIMITED to 4 students per class, but with most days and times available for "Pop-up" classes, you shouldn't have trouble finding a day/time that works for you or your friends and family.
-Just call 719-395-1789 to schedule, and DON'T FORGET THE DISCOUNT COUPON available right on this Web site under "Classes."
+Just call 719-395-1789 to schedule, and DON'T FORGET THE DISCOUNT COUPON available right on this Web site under "Classes" or click the Word icon on this page and print.

-In addition to the "Basic Glass Fusing with Micro-kilns" class, look for an "Introductory Kiln Fusing" class this summer!
+In addition to the "Basic Glass Fusing with Micro-kilns" class, look for an "Introductory Kiln Fusing" class later this year!

 Have you seen the GEA Blog?